cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 * [Locally](#interacting-locally-with-the-dapp)
 * [Remotely](#interacting-with-remotely-deployed-dapps)

+### Frontend-console application

+With the infrastructure in place, you can use our [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) to interact with the Echo DApp.

+The [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) uses `rollup_address` to send inputs to the DApp.
+The `rollup_address` is the address of a DApp contract used to send inputs and deposit assets.
+The Cartesi Machine receives the `rollup_address` as the first input sender (up to 0.8.X rollups), enabling the DApp to emit vouchers for withdrawing assets from this address.
+The `rollup_address` is used by DApps running on local, test and on-chain networks.

+Every Rollups DApp gets an address on the base layer when it's deployed.
+The following is needed to send inputs to a DApp:

+* Gateway URL to the intended chain
+* Rollup address
+* Appropriate account with sufficient funds for submitting transactions to the network

 ### Interacting locally with the DApp

-With the infrastructure in place, you can use our [frontend-console application](https://github.com/cartesi/rollups-examples/tree/main/frontend-console) to interact with the Echo DApp by following the steps:
+The following steps describe how to send an input to the Echo DApp instance that is running locally:

 1. Open a separate terminal window
 2. From the rollups-examples base directory, navigate to the `frontend-console` one: